-According to the Centers for Disease Control and Prevention (CDC), no safe blood lead level in children has been identified and childhood lead exposure must be prevented before any harm occurs.
-The CDC refers to two forms of prevention that include primary prevention, or the removal of lead hazards from the environment before a child can be exposed, and secondary prevention, such as blood lead testing and follow-up.
+The dangers of lead paint have been well documented.
+We know that it is not safe for either children or adults.
+According to the Centers for Disease Control and Prevention (CDC), children have no safe blood lead levels.
+Childhood lead exposure must be prevented before any harm occurs.
+The CDC refers to two forms of prevention: primary prevention, or removing lead hazards from the environment before a child can be exposed.
+And secondary prevention, such as blood lead testing and follow-up.

 Contact a New York Lead Paint Attorney

 When you have been exposed to lead paint because of another party’s negligence, you could be entitled to compensation through several different kinds of legal actions.
 You will want to work with an attorney to help determine the best possible avenue for you.
 Contact Hach & Rose, LLP at (212) 779-0057 to discuss your rights and legal options today.